tasuketekudasaiii/equilibrium-app/README.md

 ---

-## 💙 About
+## 🤓 About

 Built with care for people managing a chronic, unpredictable condition.
-Ménière's disease affects balance, hearing, and quality of life — this app aims to give you a little more control and insight on the hard days.
+Ménière's disease affects balance, hearing, and quality of life  this app aims to give you a little more control and insight on the hard days.

+---

+## 💙 For You...
+Dedicated with all my love to my wife Ana Isabel.
+You deserve to live every day free of pain, free of fear, and full of joy.
+This was built for you. 💙